We’re going to have a conference on November 5-6 that is safe, first and foremost, as well as educational and beneficial for all concerned.

-On the next page, use the “Add to Agenda” button on the right side of the page to choose the activities you want.
-If you selected one of the “Conference All-Activities Package” options on the previous page, you’ll see the two Q&A Panels, Friday Query Letter Critique, Editor Q&A Panel, Agent Q&A Panel, and Workshop have been added automatically for you.
-If you selected the “A La Carte Event Registration” option on the previous page, you need to click the “Add to Agenda” button on the right side of the page to select each of these activities you want.
+On the next page, use the “Select” button on the right side of the page to choose each of the activities you want.
+If you chose one of the “Conference All-Activities Package” options on the previous page, you’ll see the Friday Query Letter Critique, Editor Q&A Panel, Agent Q&A Panel, and Workshop have been added automatically for you.
+If you chose the “A La Carte Event Registration” option on the previous page, you need to click the “Select” button on the right side of the page to select each of these activities you want.

-To add the Manuscript Critique, Pitch, and/or Prep Critique activities to your registration, there are THREE steps to follow: (1) you must click the drop-down arrow to display the individuals’ names, (2) click the name you want (you’ll see how many spots they have left), and then (3) click the “Add to Agenda” button on the right–you must do this for each of the agent/editor meetings you want (i.e., Earlier and/or Later Manuscript Critique, Earlier and/or Later Pitch, Prep Critique).
-If an individual you want has no open spots for an Earlier Manuscript Critique, for example, check the Later Manuscript Critique drop-down to see if they have any openings there–if not, you can select the waitlist for that person at no charge.
+To add the Manuscript Critique, Pitch, and/or Pre-Conference Edit activities to your registration, there are THREE steps to follow: (1) you must click the drop-down arrow to display the individuals’ names, (2) click the name you want (you’ll see how many spots they have left), and then (3) click the “Select” button on the right–you must do this for each of the agent/editor meetings you want (i.e., Earlier and/or Later Manuscript Critique, Earlier and/or Later Pitch, Pre-Conference Edit).
+If an individual you want has no open spots for an Earlier Manuscript Critique, for example, check the Later Manuscript Critique drop-down to see if they have any openings there–if not, you can choose the waitlist for that person at no charge.

-Make sure you’ve selected everything and everyone you want and then go to the next screen, where you can register any guests you want to participate in the Workshop, Editor Q&A Panel and/or Agent Q&A Panel.
+Make sure you’ve chosen everything and everyone you want and then go to the next screen, where you can register any guests you want to participate in the Workshop, Editor Q&A Panel and/or Agent Q&A Panel.
 Read the instructions there for the kinds of guests to register and pay for based on whether they’re going to participate and which activities they’ll do.

 You will next see a summary of your choices.
-Please review this screen carefully–if you don’t see a selection you thought you’d made, do NOT assume it’s included in your registration but somehow was left off.
-It’s most likely you didn’t click the Add to Agenda button to include it.
-Also make sure you selected the editors/agents you intended to.
+Please review this screen carefully–if you don’t see a choice you thought you’d made, do NOT assume it’s included in your registration but somehow was left off.
+It’s most likely you didn’t click the Select button to include it.
+Also make sure you chose the editors/agents you intended to.
 If you left something off or mistakenly picked the wrong agent/editor, you can use the back-arrow button on your web browser to go back and make changes.
 After you have confirmed that your registration is correct, please follow the checkout/payment process.

-Again, if you are not a current Atlanta Writers Club (AWC) member, yearlong membership dues of $50 will be included in your total.
 Payment via credit card, debit card, or PayPal is required to complete your registration (checks are not accepted, and payment cannot be delayed).
 Simply follow the prompts to finish this transaction.
 PayPal is our payment processor; they will send you a receipt regardless of whether you use a credit/debit card or a PayPal account to submit your payment.

 You must complete this registration and payment process within 60 minutes of starting it, or your registration will not be recorded.
 The registration process should take you only a few minutes–the instructions above might indicate otherwise, but we are erring on the side of over-explanation and redundancy rather than assuming the steps are obvious.
 Don’t start to register and then walk away and come back to it an hour later to finish it.
 Instead, if you get interrupted, save your progress, exit, and come back when you have time to complete this.